nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-people.md

 8 people getting new managers.
 Previous reorg 18 months ago was poorly received.
 Need to announce to all 24 people in the department.

+Language: Transparent, factual, empathetic.
+No corporate jargon.

+Examples: Structure as:
+1. What's changing
+2. Why
+3. What stays the same
+4. What happens next
+5. Who to contact

+Audience: All 24 department members—they will be anxious given past experience.

 Request: Draft the announcement addressing:
 1. What's changing (specific and clear)
 2. Why (business rationale, not corporate speak)
 3. What stays the same (job security, levels)
 4. What happens next (timeline, individual conversations)
-5. Anticipated concerns and how to address them
+5. Anticipated concerns and how to address them proactively

-Tone: Transparent, factual, empathetic.
-Avoid corporate jargon.
 ```